3FramesLab/kg_llm_demo/docs/NODE_NOT_FOUND_FIX_COMPLETE.md

-# Complete Fix: "node not found" Error ✅ RESOLVED
+# Complete Fix: "node not found" Error ⚠️ DEPRECATED

+> **⚠️ DEPRECATION NOTICE**: This document describes the GraphVisualization component that has been removed.
+> The KnowledgeGraphEditor component now handles all graph visualization with embedded functionality.
+> This document is kept for historical reference only.

 ## 🎉 Problem Solved!

-The error **"node not found: hana_material_master"** has been completely fixed!
+The error **"node not found: hana_material_master"** was fixed in the GraphVisualization component (now removed).

 ---